 So out of all the triangles I initially cut, half of them are now useless!
 Well, not totally useless.
 It turns out I had cut one of the fabrics (the purple with the big polka dots seen in the first picture) with two layers folded together so had a few reverse triangles in that fabric among the initial set of cuts.
 Two of the other fabrics I'm using are batiks so some of the ones cut initially looked fine from the wrong side so could also be used as reverse triangles.

 I had already used up some of my fabrics during the first round of cuts so made sure to sew up the Tri-Recs units using all of those fabrics first since most of the reverse triangles are only cut from the remaining fabrics.
 When I start putting the blocks for the mystery together, I hope the affect on the distribution of the fabrics in the finished Tri-Recs units won't be that evident.
 I'm going to pick up a few purple fat quarters in the event I feel I need to sprinkle in a little more diversity (I also need to re-stock my purples now that I've used up so many).
 If I do introduce new fabrics, it may also mean I'll have to make up some four patches with the new fabrics as well so they appear in those units too.

-After all the panic and work yesterday, I managed to get the 80 Tri-Recs units I needed for this part of the mystery completed.
+After all the panic and work yesterday, I managed to get all the Tri-Recs units I needed for this part of the mystery completed.
 Fortunately this puts me back on track with this project and I've already put a note with Part 2 to make sure I don't make the same mistake with the mauve ones!
 As for all the leftovers?

 Either I'll make more Tri-Recs squares for another project (hmmm, a design opportunity?) or I might use them to make Split Rectangle blocks that can go on the back or be used in another quilt.
 That's the great thing about quilting, even your mistakes don't have to go to waste!